Vayetze: Genesis chapter 30

-A Midrash taught that it was only just that "God remembered Rachel," because Rachel had allowed her rival Bilhah into her home.
-Rav Huna and Rabbi Aha in Rabbi Simon's name quoted "Dan, Joseph, and Benjamin," and taught that for the sake of Dan, Rachel was remembered; for the sake of Dan, Joseph and Benjamin were born (as a reward for Rachel's giving her rival Bilhah to Jacob, from whom was born Dan).
+A midrash taught that it was only just that "God remembered Rachel," because Rachel had allowed her rival Bilhah into her home.
+Rav Huna and Rabbi Aha in Rabbi Simon's name quoted 1 Chronicles 2:2: "Dan, Joseph, and Benjamin," and taught that for the sake of Dan, Rachel was remembered; for the sake of Dan, Joseph and Benjamin were born (as a reward for Rachel's giving her rival Bilhah to Jacob, from whom was born Dan).